Canon 1D vs Nikon D70s

 - More affordable: Was introduced into a lower priced category (86 percent cheaper at launch).

 - More modern: Reflects 3 years and 6 months of technical progress since the 1D launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the 1D is the clear winner of the match-up (10 : 6 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 1D emerges as the winner of the contest (9 : 6 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 This is why hands-on reviews by experts are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.

 |Canon 1D X Mark II« »||-||89/100||4.5/5||5/5||4.5/5||Feb 2016||5,999||Canon 1D X Mark II|